cferdinandi/kraken/README.md

 # Kraken
-Kraken is a modular, mobile-first boilerplate for front-end web developers.
+Kraken is a lightweight, mobile-first boilerplate for front-end web developers.
 It includes just the essentials:

 * A CSS reset to ensure cross-browser compatibility.
 * A responsive, mobile-first grid.